acj81/acj81.github.io/index.md

 ## About Me: ##
     - I'm a second year Computer Science Student at the University of York.
-    - My main interests are in Machine Learning and AI - safety, verification and scientific applications.
+    - My main interests are in AI - safety, verification and applications.
     - I'd like to build a world where machines serve people, not the other way around.

 ## My Projects: ##